 - Drilling holes at an angle by tilting the head or the table if the drill press has one of these features.

-- Reaming holes that require a precise diameter.
+- Reaming precise holes that require a specific diameter.

 - Creating threaded holes with a tap.